A generalized family of transcendental functions with one dimensional Julia sets: The construction of the function

-Second, consider the region between the inner boundary of $A_k$, $\{z:\ |z|=\tfrac{R_k}{4}\}$, and the boundary of $R_k\cdot \Om^0_{n_k}$
+Second, consider the region between the inner boundary of $A_k$, $\{z:\ |z|=\tfrac{R_k}{4}\}$, and the boundary of $R_k\cdot \Om^0_{n_k}$.

+By Lemma \ref{inequ-17} and $n_k\geq8$, $\tfrac{1}{4}<1-\tfrac{1}{n_k}$ and the inner boundary of $A_k$ is contained in the interior of $R_k\cdot \Om^0_{n_k}$.
 The inner boundary of $A_k$ is mapped into $B_k$ by Lemma \ref{boundaryfatou}, and the inner boundary of $V_k$ is mapped into $B_k$ by Lemma \ref{valueest-17}, there is no zero of $f$ in this region.
 This, together with the minimum and maximum principles, yields that this region is mapped into $B_k$.

-Third, consider the region between the first two regions and outside the union of petals, $R_k\cdot \Om^{p}_{n_k}$.

-We will show a stronger result by adding part of the petals to remaining region.